rjdoubleu/Resume/README.md

 ### A Place For Mom - Big Data Engineer (Dec.
 2020 - Current)
 First permanent U.S. based data engineer in the company
-+ Delta Lake Engineer on the Data Services team
++ Member of the Data Services team working primarily in Databricks
 	- Used PySpark to migrate existing infastructure to Databricks
 	- Perform CI/CD with Apache Airflow
-+ Responsible for interviewing new U.S. based data engineers
++ Responsible for interviewing new data engineers
 	- Developed original Git, Bash, Python, PySpark, and Pandas interview questions in CoderPad
 	- Currently interviewing candidates for senior positions
 + Cloud: Amazon Web Services (AWS)
 + Lanuages: Python, SQL
-Tools: Apache Airflow, (Py)Spark, Databricks
++ Tools: Apache Airflow, (Py)Spark, Databricks

 ### The Home Depot - Software Engineer (May 2020 - Dec.
 2020)
 The Proven Method Contract Software Engineer for The Home Depot